acedevapps/StudentDashboardAPI/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+These instructions will get you a basic idea of what the API entails and some example requests in python.
+To see the installations for prequisities use links in [built using](#⛏️-built-using)

 ### Prerequisites